Engineering work experience

 What are engineering internships?

-Which companies offer internships and placements?
+Which companies offer engineering internships and placements?

 - Airbus - provides 12-month industry placements in areas such as engineering, materials and processes and manufacturing engineering for defence and space or commercial aircraft.